mauricemanktelow/Prep4Translit/README.md

 As the program consists of a single exe file an installer has not been provided</br>
 Download a copy of the program and put it in a folder on your computer and run the program in the normal way (by clicking on the file name).

 Hopefully the program will be intuitive/self explanatory.
-For more detail download the documentation file.

 ##Methodology
 To identify the words / phrases which need transliteration the program uses a range of unicode values.
 Four standard sets are provided: